stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest),

 > The User Info Endpoint is an OAuth 2.0 Protected Resource that returns Claims about the authenticated End-User.
+>
+The content type of the response will be application/jwt.
+The response will be signed and encrypted.
+The UserInfo endpoint can be accessed only with a valid access_token, and for a very limited duration after end user authentication: there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint (this reflects a constraint set on the SOAP version of the interface).

 The User Info endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info endpoint.

 Your server sends the User Info Request using either HTTP  `GET`  or HTTP  `POST`.
 The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
 It is recommended that the request use the HTTP  `GET`method and the Access Token be sent the using the  `Authorization`  header field.
-The HTTP request is sent to the User

-Info endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.
+The HTTP request is sent to the User Info endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.
 #### 4.3.1.1.
 User info Request Specification
 As per specified [OIDC UserInfo Request](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest).